 You can see other recipes in this series here.

-History of Beauty and the Beast
+The Beauty and the Beast Story

 Ahh, Beauty and the Beast!
 I think of all the “Princess” stories, this one is my most favorite.
 Sure, I can sure repeat every single word of “The Little Mermaid”, and I utterly adore “Brave”, but Belle is my girl.
 Nerdy, bookish, and craving adventure.
 She is brave enough to take her father’s place in an enchanted castle and she doesn’t fear she has lost her mind when she starts to hold a conversation with a candlestick and a clock.
 Let’s forget all the theories about Stockholm Syndrome and let’s talk about that library, ok?
 THAT LIBRARY.
 It still makes me swoon damn near every time I see it.